Cupid-0x80h/bash-learning/README.md

 setp 3: ./bash.sh <br>

-note that replace bash.sh with the script name
+(note that replace bash.sh with the script name)<br>

+Here is the resource from where I am learning : https://linuxhandbook.com/bash/